binfalse/binfalse.de/_posts/2017-05-19-common-name-vs-subject-alt-names.md

 ## Check for a Subject Alternative Names

-You can use `openssl` to obtain a certificate, for example for `binfalse.de`:
+You can use [OpenSSL](https://www.openssl.org/) to obtain a certificate, for example for `binfalse.de`:

 {% highlight bash %}
 openssl s_client -showcerts -connect binfalse.de:443 </dev/null 2>/dev/null
 {% endhighlight %}

-Here, openssl will connect to the server behind `binfalse.de` at port `443` (HTTPS) to request the SSL certificate and dump it to your terminal.
+Here, `openssl` will connect to the server behind `binfalse.de` at port `443` (default port for [HTTPS](https://en.wikipedia.org/wiki/HTTPS)) to request the SSL certificate and dump it to your terminal.
-OpenSSL can also print the details about a certificate.
+`openssl` can also print the details about a certificate.
 You just need to pipe the certificate into:

 {% highlight bash %}
 openssl x509 -text -noout